Interesting Medal of Honor Facts

 It is illegal to wear someone else’s Medal of Honor, but it’s not illegal to pretend you have one.

-U.S. criminal law forbids the unauthorized wearing, manufacture and sale of military decorations, and misuse of a Medal of Honor carries a particularly heavy penalty.
+U.S. criminal law forbids the unauthorized wearing, manufacture, and sale of military decorations, and misuse of a Medal of Honor carries a particularly heavy penalty.
 In 2006 President George W. Bush signed into law the Stolen Valor Act, which imposed a prison sentence of up to one year on anyone falsely claiming to have received a Medal of Honor.
 (Pretenders to other military decorations faced imprisonment for up to six months.)
 The Supreme Court struck down the act on June 28, 2012, ruling that it violated the right to free speech guaranteed by the First Amendment.
-Congress passed an amendment in 2013 to make it a crime for a person with intent to obtain money, property, or other tangible benefit, fraudulently holds oneself out to be a recipient of certain or medals.
+Congress passed an amendment in 2013 to make it a crime for a person with the intent to obtain money, property, or other tangible benefits, fraudulently holds oneself out to be a recipient of certain or medals.

 Double Medal of Honor Awards

 During World War I a total of 8 Marines received Medals of Honor.
 Two were Marine aviators of the 1st Marine Aviation Force.
 The remaining six were members of the 5th and 6th Regiments of the 2nd Division, working closely with their Army counterparts.
 Five of the six received both the Army and Navy Medals of Honor for the same deed, with a separate citation from each branch of service.